Wilfred Talbot Smith: Final years: 1944–1957

 In September 1944 Smith went on a second magical retirement, during which he performed pranayama and the lesser banishing ritual of the pentagram, invoked Thoth, and recited the Holy Books of Thelema from memory.
 During the retreat he learned that Kahl, his former lover, had died, which greatly upset him.
 Returning to his Pasadena home, he was welcomed by Parsons, but Crowley insisted that Smith be shunned by the lodge members, and so he moved back to Hollywood.
-Increasingly alienated by Crowley's attitude, Parsons resigned from the O.T.O. in August 1946.
-Now renting a house, Smith sought out various handyman jobs, when he learned that Crowley had died and been succeeded as OHO of the O.T.O. by Germer.
+Increasingly alienated by Crowley's attitude, Parsons resigned from O.T.O. in August 1946.
+Now renting a house, Smith sought out various handyman jobs, when he learned that Crowley had died and been succeeded as O.H.O. of O.T.O. by Germer.
 He became good friends with the art dealer Baron Ernst von Harringa, who commissioned Smith to construct Asian-style furniture for his gallery.
 Smith's own health was deteriorating, and in 1948 he suffered from a number of mild heart attacks.
 He nevertheless continued to believe in Thelema, and hoped to revive the Church of Thelema through performing the Gnostic Mass once more.
 Following Parsons' death in an explosion – which Smith suspected was a case of suicide – Smith was invited to perform the Gnostic Mass in his memory.

-Although they had long disliked each other, Germer recognised that Smith was the only living individual with a good practical knowledge of the O.T.O. degree system, and so put him in contact with Kenneth Grant, who was then trying to revive the O.T.O. in London.
+Although they had long disliked each other, Germer recognised that Smith was the only living individual with a good practical knowledge of O.T.O. degree system, and so put him in contact with Kenneth Grant, who was then trying to revive O.T.O. in London.
 Smith and Germer would only meet in person for the first time in June 1956, when the latter was visiting California, and soon after Germer introduced him to young Brazilian Thelemite Marcelo Ramos Motta, who would later grow to despise Smith.
 Smith purchased a plot of land in Malibu where he built his own house for himself, Helen, and their son, which he named "Hoc Id Est" ("This Is It").
 Construction was interrupted in February 1955 when he underwent surgery for an enlarged prostate.
 This developed into prostate cancer, and mistrusting of conventional medicine, he sought out an alternative treatment at the Hoxsey Clinic in Dallas, Texas, which he visited in December 1956, but they were unable to help him.
 Smith died as a result of the disease at home on 27 April 1957, subsequently being cremated at the Grandview Memorial Park in Glendale.